Witch Head Nebula

-Category: Space Hits: 1The Witch Head Nebula – IC 2118 – lies near the bright star Rigel in Orion.
+Category: Space Hits: 10The Witch Head Nebula – IC 2118 – lies near the bright star Rigel in Orion.
 Image via NASA/ STScI Digitized Sky Survey/ Noel Carboni.

 It’s that time of year again, when creepy crawlies and spine-chilling images tickle our imaginations.
 One of the spookiest views in the night sky is of the Witch Head Nebula, with the catalog designation IC 2118.
 The Witch Head Nebula is located near Orion’s brightest star, Rigel, but Rigel is just outside of the image seen here.
 If the field of view was large enough to include the blue supergiant star, you could see that the witch appears to be gazing at Rigel.